 Is RTI applicable in the region of Jammu and Kashmir?

-Yes, the enactment of the reorganisation Act makes the RTI possible, which got banned due to Article 370.
+Yes, the enactment of the reorganisation Act is subject to the RTI.

 What was Article 35A?